andrebellingan/YAABM/README.md

 The naming convention is to start the filename with the value of the ScenarioName setting in the scenario file.

 If the --saveDate switch is used then the date and time the model was run will be appended to the filename.

-**WARNING**
-If a file with the same name already exists it will be overwritten.
+**WARNING:** If a file with the same name already exists it will be overwritten.

 ---